If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 “Darling, I can afford that opinion.”
 Shiori chuckles.

 “A friend’s place, he will be yours too, maybe, that is if he likes you.
 Show a little more cleavage and it might convince him.”
 Apricot blushes feeling a deep need to change shirt entirely.
 With a casual pluck Shiori rings a bell.
 From behind a pair of curtains a pale man proudly walks out.
 The black ushanka crowning his head covers his gray hair.
 “Hello, my friend.” he says splaying out his arms.
 His head turns to regard Apricot for a moment.
-“Who is this?” he says to Shiori then directs his attention towards Apricot.
+“Who is this?” he happily asks Shiori then directs his attention towards Apricot.
 “Come here, girl.”

 “She may be.
 None the less care to show her around?
 Show her the special treatment.”
 Shiori says in a nonchalant yet commanding tone dropping a stack of old cerulean bills onto the table.
 She had never actually seen one.
 Their value for trade is a lot more than their official worth.
 Now just a memory of a time when Uchella ventured to make progress unifying with Castor’s banks.

 Apricot turns to look back at Shiori who is resting against one of the tents painted black metal poles.
 “What do you mean special treatment?”

 “That wretched pistol of yours is far too loud.
 Also it is illegal, that silver pipe you got, smart but you need a proper weapon.
 I have been rude.”
 Shiori says looking up.